Skip to content

 DE89

-These are both what I would call mild to medium in aggressiveness and leaning more toward mild.
+These are both what I would call mild to medium in aggressiveness, leaning more toward the mild end.

 Three-Part vs Two-Part

-The 34C is a two-part, and the DE89 is a three-part double-edged razor.
-The 34C is much easier when changing blades as there are only two parts to disassemble and reassemble.
+The 34C is a two-part razor, and the DE89 is a three-part double-edged razor.
+The 34C is much easier when changing blades, as there are only two parts to disassemble and reassemble.

 Merkur 34c and Edwin Jagger DE89 next to each in parts